wp-plugins/ik-facebook/readme.txt

 1. This is the Settings page.

 == Changelog ==

+= 1.8.2 =
+* Fix: addressed issue where some URLs were being output relative to the site URL, leading to some broken links.

 = 1.8.1 =
 * Feature: Adds option to hide Facebook Page Title from the top of the feed.